 Avoid hitting the dreaded wall by fueling correctly.

 Most runners know they should eat pasta, rice, potatoes, or other high-carb foods before a half or full marathon.
 After all, carbs are a great source of energy, and you need a lot of energy to cover 26.2 or 13.1 miles.
-But many runners are far less clear on how many carbohydrates they should eat and when to start loading up.
+But many runners are far less clear on how many carbohydrates they should eat and when to actually start carb-loading.

-Here’s what every runner needs to know about what carbohydrates to eat before running, so you can toe the line fully fueled and ready to go.
+Here’s what every runner needs to know about what carbohydrates to eat before running—and what exactly carb-loading is—so you can toe the line fully fueled and ready to go.

 When you eat a bowl of spaghetti, most of the carbs are stored as glycogen in your muscles and liver.
 Glycogen is your body’s most easily-accessible form of energy, but it’s not the only source, Ryan says.
 During a half or full marathon you burn both glycogen and fat.
 But the latter is not as efficient, which means your body has to work harder to convert it into fuel.

 When you run out of glycogen during a race you hit “the wall.”
 Your body has to slow down as it turns fat into energy.
-Benjamin Rapoport, M.D., Ph.D., a 2:55 marathoner, is intimately acquainted with the wall—he hit it so hard at the 2005 New York City Marathon he decided to study how to avoid it in the future.
+Benjamin Rapoport, M.D., Ph.D., a 2:55 marathoner, is intimately acquainted with the wall—he hit it so hard at the 2005 New York City Marathon he decided to study .

 “Proper carb-loading—or filling your muscles to the brim with glycogen—won’t make you faster, but it will allow you to run your best, and, if you race smartly, avoid the wall,” he says.